 The floret sounded sad “I’m sorry, I also did things…I was not proud of when in the navy.
 What matters is where we are now.
 I would be dead or still in the navy without what you did, so don’t be too hard on yourself.”
 It felt reassuring, building upon what Mertha had said.
 But there was still something wrong with it, something unfair.

 Cleo hugged back “you have helped me so I think we can call it even…..I would still like to be your friend…as you offered while I was on class-J. I know that I am quite different, probably a bit scary so you don’t have to say yes...”
 Cleo looked away, saying that was hard.

 Ida looked confused again “why on Terra would I think you were scary?” she was probably just being nice.

-She seemed a bit sad “yeah it was much in those tones, but I know that’s not true.
+Her voice was quiet “yeah it was much in those tones, but I know that’s not true.
 You look so cute and soft, I don’t think you could hurt anyone, even if you tried.”
 That was obviously wrong, if she was in the right position, had the power once more.
 She would hurt people again and find a good reason for doing so.